-Contents of the Statement of Non-financial Information Contents of Spanish Law 11/2018 NFI Standard used P. Report GRI 102-2 Activities, brands, products and services Brief description of the group's business model, including its business environment, organisation GRI 102-4 Location of operations lusiness Model Description of the group's business model and structure, the markets in which it operates, its objectives and strategies, and the main factors GRI 102-6 Markets served 2-5; 12; 14; 22-25; 42 and trends that may affect its future performance.
+Contents of the Statement of Non-financial Information Contents of Spanish Law 11/2018 NFI Standard used P. Report GRI 102-2 Activities, brands, products and services GRI 102-4 Location of operations - Business Model Description of the group's business model and structure, the markets in which it operates, its objectives and strategies, and the main factors GRI 102-6 Markets served 2-5; 12; 14; 22-25; 42 basiness model and trends that may affect its future performance.
 GRI 102-15 Key impacts, risks, and opportunities GRI 102-7 Scale of the organisation Policies Policies applied by the group, including the due diligence procedures applied for the identification, assessment, prevention and mitigation of significant risks and impacts, and for verification and control, as well as the measures that have been adopted.
 GRI 103-2 The management approach and its components 70; 118 Key risks related to these issues associated with the group's activities, including, where relevant GRI 102-15 Key impacts, risks, and opportunities Key risks and proportionate, its business relationships, products or services that could have an adverse effect on these areas, and how the group manages these risks, explaining the procedures used to identify and assess them in accordance with the national, European or international frameworks of reference for each area.
 Information should be included on the identified impacts, providing a breakdown of these impacts, in particular the key short, medium and long-term risks.
-GRI 102-11 Precautionary Principle or approach - 22-25; 29; 118 General Current and foreseeable effects of the company's activities on the environment and, if applicable, on health and safety GRI 102-15 Key impacts, risks, and opportunities 22-25; 29; 118 Environmental assessment or certification procedures GRI 102-11 Precautionary Principle or approach 118 Note 4.25 Environmer Matters (Consolidate Financial Statements GRI 102-29 Identifying and managing economic, environmental, and social impacts GRI 102-30 Effectiveness of risk management processes nformation on Resources dedicated to environmental risk prevention GRI 102-29 Identifying and managing economic, environmental, and social impacts P. 46 Regulations of the nvironmental Policy Application of the precautionary principle GRI 102-11 Precautionary Principle or approach Audit and Complia Provisions and guarantees for environmental risks GRI 307-1 Non-compliance with environmental laws and regulations (autonomous regions) Committee P. 11.14 Regulations of the Bo of Directors P. 8 GRI 103-2 Management Approach 118-122; 134 GRI 302-4 Reduction of energy consumption Pollution Measures to prevent, reduce or remedy carbon emissions that seriously affect the environment, taking into account any form of activity-specific air pollution, including noise and light pollution GRI 302-5 Reductions in energy requirements of products and services GRI 305-5 Reduction of GHG emissions GRI 305-7 Nitrogen oxides (NOX), sulphur oxides (SOX), and other significant air emissions Circular Economy and GRI 103-2 Management Approach (Effluents and waste) 121-122 waste prevention and GRI 301-1 Materials used by weight or volume management GRI 301-2 Recycled input materials used
+GRI 102-11 Precautionary Principle or approach 22-25; 29; 118 General Current and foreseeable effects of the company's activities on the environment and, if applicable, on health and safety GRI 102-15 Key impacts, risks, and opportunities 22-25; 29; 118 Environmental assessment or certification procedures GRI 102-11 Precautionary Principle or approach 118 GRI 102-29 Identifying and managing economic, environmental, and social impacts Note 4.25 Environmenta Matters (Consolidated GRI 102-30 Effectiveness of risk management processes Financial Statements) Information on Resources dedicated to environmental risk prevention GRI 102-29 Identifying and managing economic, environmental, and social impacts P. 46 Regulations of the Environmental Policy Application of the precautionary principle GRI 102-11 Precautionary Principle or approach Audit and Compliance Provisions and guarantees for environmental risks GRI 307-1 Non-compliance with environmental laws and regulations (autonomous regions) Committee P. 11.14 Regulations of the Board of Directors P. 8 GRI 103-2 Management Approach Measures to prevent, reduce or remedy carbon emissions that seriously affect the environment, taking into account any form of activity-specific air pollution, including noise and light pollution GRI 302-4 Reduction of energy consumption Pollution GRI 302-5 Reductions in energy requirements of products and services 118-122; 134 GRI 305-5 Reduction of GHG emissions GRI 305-7 Nitrogen oxides (NOX), sulphur oxides (SOX), and other significant air emissions Circular Economy and GRI 103-2 Management Approach (Effluents and waste) waste prevention and Measures for prevention, recycling, reuse, other forms of recovery and disposal of waste.
+Actions to combat food waste GRI 301-1 Materials used by weight or volume 121-122 management GRI 301-2 Recycled input materials used =